pconrad/pconrad.github.io/_talks/2019-02-28-sigcse-bof-packaging-curriculum.md

 location: "Minneapolis, MN"
 ---

-Co-facilitator of a "Birds of a Feather" session, together with:
+Co-facilitator of a "Birds of a Feather" session to identify needs, concerns, prior efforts, and future plans related to packaging curriculum materials.
+Co-facilitated with:
 * [Austin Cory Bart](https://acbart.github.io/)(University of Delaware),
 * [Michael Hilton](http://www.cs.cmu.edu/~mhilton/)
 * [Bob Edmison](https://github.com/bedmison)(Virginia Tech).

+# Abstract

 Packaging materials is a generalized term to capture a broad array of tasks (creating, revising, sharing, finding, crediting, etc.) for